suyash-asu/semantic_fetch_robot/milestone3.md

 | Suyash Dhir | Simulation, Navigation & Manipulation Lead | Simulation environment setup · SLAM mapping · Nav2 bringup and parameter tuning · TF frame debugging · Combined robot URDF with custom 3-DOF arm · Arm joint axis redesign (Z→Y) for ground reach · Arm pose calibration (all poses measured from Gazebo joint states) · `arm_controller.py` · `fetch_coordinator.py` · `navigate_to_goal.py` · Launch file development · `full_demo.launch.py` · All trial runs · Demo video recording | `semantic_fetch_robot/arm_controller.py` · `semantic_fetch_robot/fetch_coordinator.py` · `bcr_bot_with_arm/` · **Commit:** `a8a612a` |
 | Divyaraj Nakum | Documentation & Architecture Lead | `milestone3.md` full report · `milestone2.md` · `milestone1.md` revision · Kinematics derivation · System architecture diagrams · Ethical impact statement · Benchmarking analysis · MathJax rendering setup | `milestone3.md` · `milestone2.md` · `milestone1.md` · `_includes/head_custom.html` · **Commit:** `26c146d` |

-### Note on Team Circumstances

-Vamshi Madipelly was hospitalized for approximately 15–20 days during the project period, covering Milestones 1, 2, and 3.
-His absence was due to medical circumstances entirely beyond his control.
-Suyash and Divyaraj covered all technical and documentation work across all three milestones.
-The professor was informed of this situation prior to the M3 presentation.

-### Audit Talking Points

-**On the custom algorithm:** "The fetch_coordinator `run()` method is a 6-state machine.
-The key engineering challenge was arm joint reliability — Gazebo's physics step drops single messages, so arm_controller.py resends every command 10× at 0.4s intervals.
-This is the core custom logic."

-**On the noise injector:** "Zero-mean Gaussian with σ=0.02m on LiDAR ranges and σ=0.005m on odometry.
-These approximate RPLIDAR A1 and differential drive wheel slip.
-The node runs independently and publishes on `/scan_noisy` and `/odom_noisy`."

-**On navigation failure:** "The integrated pipeline failed because mounting the arm increases the robot's collision footprint.
-With `robot_radius=0.5m`, Nav2 inflates all obstacles by 0.5m, making the approach corridor too narrow.
-Navigation in isolation succeeded at 80%.
-This is a parameter tuning issue, not a fundamental failure."

-**On no semantic detection:** "Object location is hardcoded as a map coordinate.
-The pipeline is designed to accept any (x,y) pose — connecting a YOLOWorld detection node requires only publishing the detected object pose to the topic fetch_coordinator reads."

----

 *Previous → [Milestone 2 — Navigation & Manipulation](milestone2)*

 ---